SDPepe/AppArt/summaries/sprint5.md

 ## Antoine

+This week, I finally implemented the logout functionality.
+Also, I improved login robustness.
+Indeed, the app was crashing when given empty inputs in emails or passwords, this does not happen anymore.
+Finally, I added more tests for the LoginService.
+Especially, I wanted to test what happened on wrong inputs.
+Last week, I participated in the refactor but I also added all the tests for the DatabseService, using the emulator once again.
+This was quite more difficult than I thought and I ecountered initialization issues with Firebase.

 ## Carlo (scrum master)
 This week I concentrated on one important issue: **synch the authentication user with the database user**.
 The authentication user is the login user, the database user is the entry in firestore containing all the user information.